 Trauma Informed Care Trainer – help people realize the widespread impact of trauma and understand potential paths for recovery; recognize the signs and symptoms of trauma in clients, families, staff, and others involved with the system.

 Anger Management Facilitator – provide skills to people with anger issues to reduce vulnerability of over-responses.
 This involves increased awareness of thoughts and beliefs that lead to strong responses and the ability to identify the physical sensations that accompany anger so that people can make sense of their behavior.
 In this way, they can avoid the negative consequences of inappropriate responses.

 Restorative Circle – mediate an equal and voluntary, unbiased, non-judgmental, safe space for people in conflict to hear each other, seek self-responsibility and mutual understanding, and create a mutually-beneficial resolution.
 The resolution may address specific needs and root causes (underlying conflict dynamic).
 Anyone involved in a conflict can initiate a circle.

 Regina’s journey by faith has increased her life-long learning.
-She has received numerous training certifications in Mental Health Youth First Aid, Mental Health Adult First Aid Instructor, Train the Trainer Trauma Informed Care, Anger Management and Restorative Circle.
+She has received numerous training certifications in Mental Health Youth First Aid, Nental Health Adult First Aid Instructor, Train the Trainer Trauma Informed Care, Anger Management, Restorative Circles, and Prepare and Enrich Facilitator.
 Regina received her undergraduate degree in Business Administration with a concentration in Management from Strayer University in 2011 and a Master in Education in 2015.